-ES&M implemented a focused sampling program to identify drinking water wells that may be impacted by 1,4 Dioxane related to the landfill.
-We also are conducting background studies to better understand the distribution of this compound in groundwater outside of the study area.
-We are working with a qualified laboratory to utilize the most up-to-date analytical methods to detect 1,4 Dioxane below the newly promulgated drinking water standard.
-We have collected samples from well over 200 private wells.
-The analytical results are managed in an extensive database that allows thorough evaluation of the data and facilitates prompt reporting of the results to the homeowners.
-The results of this study are being used to define the area of 1,4 Dioxane impact from the landfill and to ensure that residents’ drinking water is safe.
+ES&M implemented a focused private well sampling program to identify residential drinking water wells impacted by 1,4 Dioxane related to the landfill.
+We also conducted a background study to better understand the distribution of this compound in groundwater outside of the study area.
+Our laboratory utilized the most up-to-date analytical methods to detect 1,4 Dioxane below the newly promulgated drinking water standard.
+We collected samples from over 300 private wells and managed the analytical results in an extensive database that allowed for thorough evaluation of the data and prompt reporting of the results to residents.
+The results of this study were used to define the area of 1,4 Dioxane impact from the landfill and to ensure that residents’ drinking water was safe.

 We also studied extensively the occurrence of 1,4 Dioxane in consumer products.
 Because all of the homes in the study area had septic systems (in addition to private wells), it was suspected that commonly used products such as soaps, shampoos and detergents that contain 1,4 Dioxane were confounding the site assessment of the landfill.
 We conducted a septic study to prove that 1,4 Dioxane from homeowner use was impacting the shallow aquifer, and we also showed that private wells were ‘recirculating’ impacted water from deeper zones into shallow zones.